augustusnaz/laravel-vouchers/README.md

 * Can reuse Voucher
 * Polymorphic attachment to models i.e. Vouchers can be redeemed by any model.
 Useful for multi-auth or User/Guest architecture
 * Can specify allowed model instances that can redeem a Voucher
-* Can likewise exclude model instances from redeeming a Voucher
+* Can exclude model instances from redeeming a Voucher
 * Can store Voucher value as %, monetary (workable with multi-currency), or as other
 * Implements [moirei/**laravel-model-data**](https://github.com/augustusnaz/laravel-model-data)